vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 ==1216== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```

-And valgrind works!
-Here is how it looks if valgrind find an error:
+And Valgrind works!
+Here is how it looks if Valgrind finds an error:

 ```
 [root@f9d2ea415ac3 ft_ls]# valgrind ./ft_ls